Stanford PSYCH 290

 Office hours:

-Johannes - TBD – Room 134 in Bldg.
+Johannes - TBD – Room 136 in Bldg.
 420. Via zoom by quick email.

 Prerequisites: Decent ability to code in R. Familiarity with multivariate regression and basic statistics of the social sciences.
 NOT required but helpful: Python, SSH, SQL (we will teach you what you need to know).
 Biggest requirement: knowing what science is, and wanting to learn.

-If you want to do something to prepare for the course, read Eichstaedt et al., 2020 from the readings folder
+The 2023 syllyabus is here.
+If you want to do something to prepare for the course, read Eichstaedt et al., 2020 from the readings folder.
+Ethics Advice for the course was previously contributed by Kathleen Creel.

-Course Road Map:
+Course Road Map

 Week 1 - Intro to the course & SQL (Block 1)

-Tuesday, 1/10 - Lecture 1 - Intro to course, why DLATK, intro to computing infrastructure
+Tuesday, 4/1 - Lecture 1 - Intro to course, why DLATK, intro to computing infrastructure

-Thursday, 1/12 - Lecture 2 - Getting started with SQL workshop – PLEASE BRING YOUR LAPTOP TO CLASS
+Thursday, 4/3 - Lecture 2 - Getting started with SQL workshop – PLEASE BRING YOUR LAPTOP TO CLASS

 Tutorials: